-You do not have to be a resident of Georgia.
-However, if not a resident, you must apply in the county where your marriage is to be performed.
+If you live in the state of Georgia, you can apply for a marriage license in any county.
+You do not have to be a resident of Georgia to be married in the state.
+However, if neither of you is a resident, you must apply in the county where your marriage is to be performed.

-As of July 1, 2003, blood tests were no longer required in Georgia.
+As of July 1, 2003, blood tests are no longer required in Georgia.

-Some of the county websites are stating that if either of you are 16 or 17 years of age, both parents (either biological or adoptive) or legal guardians must give their consent to your marriage in person and provide a certified copy of your birth certificate along with valid identification.
-In some counties, a probate judge also has to approve the marriage license application of individuals who are 16 or 17 years old.
+The legal age to marry varies by location and counties that allow minors of 16 or 17 years of age to marry require both parents or legal guardians to give consent to the marriage in person, with proper identification.
+You will also need to provide a certified copy of your birth certificate.
+In some counties, a probate judge also has to approve the marriage license application.

 Anyone under the age of 16 cannot obtain a marriage license in Georgia.